 Impermanence is important in Buddhism.
 It is important to understand that negative events and feelings won’t last forever.
 Everything changes and life is in constant flow.
 We can feel stressed when we don’t realise this.
 Fearing that bad things are always going to be bad can lead to stress, sadness, and panic attacks.

-The use of mindfulness with children is becoming more and more popular.
+Incorporating mindfulness with young children is becoming more and more popular as an approach to improving mental health.
 A study from 2014 found that long-term mindfulness sessions lead to better performance in school and resilience to stress.
 The psychologists studied children from 6 to 18 years old and found an improvement at all ages.

-Using mindfulness with your children can help them think smarter, not harder.
+Using mindfulness practice with children in Early Childhood Education can help them think smarter, not harder.
 Reducing stress in classrooms helps children tackle difficult challenges.
 They are less stressed when out of their comfort zone and more likely to repeat tasks.
-Using mindfulness like this links strongly with Growth Mindset.
+Using mindfulness like this links strongly with a Growth Mindset.

 When we can encourage our students to stop worrying about stressful challenges, they can focus on reaching their goals.
 A student who is struggling with writing stops worrying about never being able to write.
 They learn that they can't write well now, but can improve it by following steps a, b, and c.

 That’s a huge question.
-There are many ways to introduce mindfulness for young children.
+There are many ways to begin practicing mindfulness to young children.
 You can use apps, short activities in classes, or build entire days around mindful activities.
 The most important part of implementing mindfulness is consistent practice.

-When you have a learning environment built on mutual respect, caring, and support, you can start to introduce mindfulness.
+When you have a learning environment built on mutual respect, caring, and support, you can start to introduce mindfulness practices.
 This is easier said than done, sometimes.
 This process will differ from class to class, but creating the correct environment is an absolute must when introducing mindfulness for young people.

 Mindfulness can’t be a one session thing.
-Students will not understand how to be mindful until a few sessions have passed.
-This is especially true for young children.
+Students in early childhood will not understand how to be mindful until after a few sessions.
 You need to train them in the process.
 The way you do this is up to you, but it will need to be differentiated for each class.

 When you sit down to do the dreaded long-term plan for your school year, think about how much time you can devote to mindfulness.
 It can be difficult to find much time, but half an hour a week can be enough to encourage reflection.
 After enough practice, students may even start being mindful on their own!